arthursoenarto/csc490project/README.md

 1. you can skip step no.1 because training takes too long

+#### Classification

+To run the code, follow the python notebook to train the model.
+Follow the python notebook to get the result.

 ### Introduction:

 This project is an application of different machine learning models that were used for attempting the 2018 ISIC Challenge.